-To reduce through traffic in East Sydenham, the programme is likely to include measures to restrict motor traffic on certain streets while allowing pedestrians and cyclists to pass, banned turns, one ways, and timed closures outside schools during pick up and drop of times.
+To reduce through traffic in East Sydenham, the programme is likely to include measures to restrict motor traffic on certain streets while allowing pedestrians and cycles to pass, banned turns for motor vehicles, one way streets, and timed closures outside schools during pick up and drop of times.
 These kinds of measures will mean that more vulnerable road users, including children and the elderly, will feel more comfortable making journeys on foot or by bike.

 These traffic reduction measures can be complemented by trees, cycle parking, benches and improved crossing points.

 A key target of both the Mayor of London and the London Borough of Lewisham’s Transport Strategy is for 80% of all journeys in London to be made by sustainable means of transport (walking, cycling and public transport) by 2041.
 To achieve this, we have to create street environments that encourage people to walk and cycle rather than drive.

 Lewisham has been divided into 18 Healthy Neighbourhood cells, whose boundaries are main roads and rail lines rather than following ward boundaries.
 Once measures have been implemented, this will allow the area within the cell to form a low-traffic neighbourhood, by preventing through-traffic from cutting across the area and using residential streets to avoid the main roads.